-Broadcaster, Author, Motivational & Wellbeing Speaker
+Broadcaster, MC, Motivational & Wellbeing Speaker

 New Zealand born rugby player, coach and TV commentator Brent Pope played rugby with top New Zealand side Otago University before finally settling in Ireland in 1991 and lining out for three seasons with St Marys RFC.
 Later Brent coached Clontarf RFC for two seasons, leading them to promotion to Division One of the AIL.